-The Latest: Raw emotions during sentencing in warehouse fire
+The Latest: Tearful warehouse fire hearing concludes for day

 The sentencing for two men who pleaded guilty to involuntary manslaughter in an Oakland warehouse fire that killed 36 people has turned tense and deeply emotional while victims' relatives testified.

-Judge James Kramer on Thursday stopped Colleen Dolan from displaying a coroner's photo of the charred body of her 33-year-old daughter, Chelsea Dolan.
+Judge James Cramer on Thursday stopped Colleen Dolan from displaying a coroner's photo of the charred body of her 33-year-old daughter, Chelsea Dolan.

-Kramer politely interrupted Dolan's angry testimony and gently said he has previously seen the photo.
+Cramer politely interrupted Dolan's angry testimony and gently said he has previously seen the photo.
 Dolan complied after telling the judge that she "had to kiss that burned body goodbye."

-She then interrupted a lawyer reading a letter from his client Sami Long Koppelman, whose 34-year-old son, Edmond William Lapine II, was another victim of the 2016 fire.
+He also interrupted a lawyer reading a letter from client Sami Long Koppelman, whose 34-year-old son, Edmond William Lapine II, was another victim of the 2016 fire.

 Attorney Paul Matiasic asked rhetorically if the judge knew the pain of losing a son or daughter.
-Kramer replied, "I have," and many relatives responded with audible gasps.
+Cramer replied, "I have," and many relatives responded with audible gasps.

 11:15 a.m.

-Note: This story has been corrected to show that Judge Cramer's last name was misspelled.